marcoionutz-ui/jackspools/README.md

 ---

+## Security assumptions

+- All reward finalization functions are permissionless and can be called by anyone.
+- Time-gated mechanisms are enforced onchain (round durations, finalize delays).
+- ETH rewards are distributed using pull-payment patterns only.
+- No external contracts are trusted for reward calculation.
+- No privileged owner functions exist after initialization.
+- Reward selection logic is deterministic given onchain state.
+- Liquidity is permanent and can only increase over time.

 ##  Integration Simulations (Foundry Scripts)

 Instead of classical unit tests, the repo uses full integration simulations running on a Base mainnet fork.